Lache: Facilities

-The Lache has two churches: St Mark's (Church of England) on St. Marks Road, and St. Clare's (Roman Catholic) on Downsfield Road.
-There are a number of shops including an off-licence, a hairdresser, a bakery, a food bank and a newsagent.
-There are two schools: Lache Primary School and St Clare's Catholic Primary, with a sports facility in between the two schools.
-There are also several playgroups, a local branch library, a large community centre and hall, and a youth club.
+The Lache contains a range of local facilities, including two churches: St Mark's Church (Church of England) on St Mark’s Road and St Clare’s Roman Catholic Church on Downsfield Road.
+The estate includes a small shopping area with an off-licence, hairdresser, bakery, food bank and newsagent.

+There are two primary schools serving the area: Lache Primary School and St Clare’s Catholic Primary School, with shared sports facilities between them.
+Additional community amenities include a branch library, a large community centre and hall, several playgroups and a youth club.

-A new railway station has been proposed for The Lache.
+Proposals for a new railway station to serve The Lache have been discussed in local transport planning documents, though no confirmed timetable or funding has been announced as of 2026.

 Politics

 Local government

-Lache forms part of the Cheshire West and Chester council area.
+The Lache forms part of the Cheshire West and Chester unitary authority area.